Skip to main content

 Apache Kafka® upgrade procedure

-The upgrade procedure is executed during:
+The upgrade process is performed during:

 • Maintenance updates